jcjorel/clonesquad-ec2-pet-autoscaler/examples/environments/demo-instance-fleet/README.md

 ./deploy-test-instances.sh
 ```

-Note: The script also generates some 'static subfleet' resources (4 x EC2 instances and 4 x RDS instances).
+Note: The script also generates some 'subfleet' resources (4 x EC2 instances and 4 x RDS instances).
 There are used by the
 [demo-scheduled-events](../demo-scheduled-events/)